iamziqian/word-munch-extension-serverless/docs/word_munch_story.md

 ## What it does

-Word Munch solves what existing tools miss: how to get AI help without breaking flow OR creating dependency.
-It's the first tool that makes you better at reading, not just faster at skipping it.
+Word Munch transforms any webpage into an intelligent reading coach that makes you BETTER at reading, not just faster at avoiding it.

-Word Munch turns any webpage into your personal reading coach through three core features:

-### Word Muncher
-Select any difficult word, get an instant simplified synonym in a floating window.
-Need another option?
-Hit "▶" for alternative explanations.

-### Concept Muncher
-This is where it gets interesting.
-Select a complex sentence or paragraph, then write your own understanding in one sentence.
-Our system uses Amazon Titan Text Embeddings to compare your interpretation with the original meaning.
+### 🎯 Core Value
+Get AI help without breaking flow OR creating dependency

+### Four Smart Features

+- **Word Muncher:** Instant context-aware synonyms (no tab-switching)
-Here's the magic: the original text lights up with color-coded highlights showing exactly what you understood (green), partially grasped (yellow), or completely missed (red).
-It's like having X-ray vision for your own comprehension gaps.
+- **Concept Muncher:** Write your understanding → get color-coded feedback showing exactly what you got (green), partially missed (yellow), or completely missed (red)

-When you're struggling, Claude Haiku steps in with personalized feedback—not just "you got it wrong," but actionable advice like "try identifying the author's stance on this issue."

-### Reading Chunk Mode
-Four scientifically-designed focus modes (gentle to extreme minimalism) that adapt the interface to match your concentration needs.
+- **Chunk Reading Modes:** 4 scientifically-designed focus environments
+- **Cognitive Profile:** Tracks your reading patterns → offers personalized reading insights

-### Cognitive Profile
+### The Magic
-The system quietly tracks your reading patterns, building a personal "comprehension radar" that reveals your strengths and blind spots over time.
+Unlike ChatGPT copy-paste that kills retention, Word Munch strengthens your comprehension skills while you read.

 Unlike existing solutions that either create AI dependency (Summly, Elicit) or disrupt reading flow (Scholarly's automatic triggers), Word Munch is user-initiated and designed to strengthen comprehension skills rather than replace them.